nw93929/DS6021-Project/README.md

 Scripts for cleaning and doing Exploratory Data Analysis is located in this folder.

 ## Data
 Contains the raw and cleaned data within this folder.
+The raw data is sourced from 2 sources.

 ## Modeling
 Contains scripts for creating various predictive models